juji-io/editscript/README.md

 There are a few things I plan to work on.
 Ideas, suggestions and contributions are welcome.

 * ClojureScript support.
-* Design a different API for the quick algorithm, since it is more suitable for detecting changes rather than producing editscript.
-Need to see some use cases.
+[Done]
+* More functions to support more use cases, e.g. change detection, serialization, pretty print, etc.
 * Support other data types as collection types, e.g. strings.
 * Better heuristic for the A* algorithm.
-* Explore other diffing algorithms.

 ## References